Abhijit20112003/qrcode-api/README.md

 size : This parameter can be used to set the size of the generated QR code.
 The default size is 300x300. color : This parameter can be used to set the color of the QR code in hex format.
 The default color is black.

+# Conclusion

+The QR Code API makes it easy to generate QR codes for a variety of payloads.
+With a simple RESTful API, you can easily create QR codes for text, URLs, phone numbers, and more.